SemW95/Splitty/docs/agendas/ta-meeting-2-notes.md

 ## Discuss Code of Conduct draft

-The Code of Conduct draft: https://docs.google.com/document/d/1HWI_8tUNYHDYDOodj7TcNYNnLKNWh_OktwJwUrDQRWw \
+The Code of Conduct draft: link was here

 Notes: It was decided that Friday 23rd of February is the deadline for the Code of Conduct.
 During the Friday meeting on the 23rd we will discuss the entire Code of Conduct, finish writing the section '10.
 Consequences', resolve the last